stevebrownlee/student-backlog-creator/README.md

 > media_type = application/vnd.github.inertia-preview+json
 > ```

-### Running the Migration
+## Running the Migration

+### Single Migration

+For a single migration, make sure you have a a value for the target repository in the config file, and it is uncommented.
 To migrate all open ticket from source to target, use the `-a` flag.

 ```sh
 python migrate.py -a